-The deadline for submitting applications to the Ministry's registry is no later than , 2024, by 3:00 PM.
+The deadline for submitting applications to the Ministry's registry is no later than , 2025, by 3:00 PM.

-A timely submission is considered one that is received and stamped with the registry stamp at the Ministry's registry (at the specified address) no later than 3:00 PM on the last day of the deadline, regardless of the method of delivery.
+A timely submission is considered one that is received at the Ministry's registry no later than 3:00 PM on the last day of the deadline.